-The research mission is to conduct research in the life sciences that will benefit the state of Mississippi, the United States, and the world community.
-Areas of research include those that improve the health and well-being of the human condition with emphasis on studying the effects of natural products on biological systems.
-Members of the division are studying the cardiovascular, endocannabinoid, endocrine, immune, and endomicrobial systems with applications to aging, cardiovascular disease, drug abuse, diabetes, obesity, neurodegenerative diseases, and the chemical and biological responses to particulate pollutants in our air, land, and water.
-Research techniques include mass spectrometry-based technologies to study structure-function relationships of proteins and carbohydrates of biomedical interest, clinical and preclinical behavioral assessments, and a variety of cell culture-based techniques.
+Our division has faculty studying mediators of cardiovascular, endocannabinoid, endocrine, immune, and endomicrobial systems with applications to aging, cardiovascular diseases, drug abuse, diabetes, obesity, neurodegenerative disease, cognitive function, and the biochemical responses to particulate pollutants in our air, land, and water.
+Research techniques used by our researchers include mass spectrometry-based technologies to study structure-function relationships of proteins and carbohydrates of biomedical interest, clinical, preclinical and behavioral assessments, and a variety of cell culture based techniques.